-What Is a Nominee Director?
+Who Is a Nominee Director?

 A nominee director is a legally appointed representative who serves on a company’s board while the actual control and ownership remain with the beneficial owner.

-In most cases, the nominee director:
+In most cases, the details of the nominee director:

-- Acts on instructions defined in a legal agreement
+Acts on instructions defined in a legal agreement

-- Does not own shares or company assets
+Does not own shares or company assets

-- Has no personal financial interest in the business
+Has no personal financial interest in the business

 This arrangement is widely used by non-resident entrepreneurs, foreign investors, and international business groups operating in regulated jurisdictions.